CAMPS, SUMMER PROGRAMS, CONTESTS, ETC.

 Pine Lake Experience: hosted by the Michigan Career and Technical Institute, this unique weeklong experience is designed for high school students interested in career exploration, team building, and recreational activities in a camp setting.
 Sessions are in July.
 Applications are due prior to June 28th, and the cost is $500, but scholarships are available upon request.
 More information in the Counseling Office.

 NYC Fashion Summer Camps: Banson NYC is excited to offer 3 NYC Fashion Summer Camps for high school students.
 They are designed for teens entering 9th through 12th grades.
 Each week-long session will teach students the fundamentals of the fashion industry by providing an insider’s perspective.

 For More Info: Contact Banson NYC at www.bansonnyc.org or (917)328-1469.

 Annual Prudential Spirit of Community Awards: the largest youth recognition program for students in grades 5-12 who volunteer in their communities.
-Visit www.nassp.org/spirit to apply.
-Deadline is November 5.
+Click here for more information.
+The deadline is in November.